RyanKadri/xsrt/README.md

 ## Local Setup

+There are a number of environment variables you can set when standing up this project.
+You can copy `.env-example` to `.env` and tweak it as you see fit.

 There are a few components to this project.
 All share the same package.json so a single `npm install` should be sufficient to install all dependencies.

 ### Recording Viewer (Frontend)